austinbfraser/growth-eng-assignment/plan.md

+## Requirements

+1. Clicking on the button should call fetch last location and display data in a new row in the table.

+2. In the table, display a timestamp of the call, and the execution time of each call.

+3. At the bottom, display the fastest time, slowest time, and average time

+4. `App.tsx` comes with a fake endpoint called `fetchLastLocations`.
+Please do not modify the file `fetchLastLocations`.

+5. Once completed, upload it to a repository and send the repository link back to your recruiter.

+## Other things to consider
+This exercise was meant as a very basic set up.
+We've got a few questions for you before you leave.
+Feel free to add to this read me and let us know here.
+1. What can you do to improve it?
+2. In the 1-2 hours time frame, what did you do to improve it?
+3. Did you find any potential bugs?

+# My notes

 ## State Management

 - How will we store all past response data as state?
 Should the response state instead be an array of objects, like the sample data, where every time we get a new response we add it to the existing list?
 If so, we’d need to change how we use the setter function, because right now it’s set up only to store the latest (the latest takes the place of and wipes out the previous state